-Transfer of ownership must be made within the first three months of any change of legal ownership in order for the warranty cover to remain valid.
+Transfer of ownership must be made within the first three months of any change of local

+ownership in order for the warranty cover to remain valid.

-Buccaneer Customer Care
+Buccaneer Customer Care Delves lane Consett County Durham

-Delves lane

-Consett

-County Durham

 DH8 7PE

 www.elddis.co.uk

 This form is also available for you to print from our web site.

-9 -

 NOTIFICATION OF CHANGE OF OWNERSHIP

 Previous owner details (if known):

 Name:

 Address:

 Post code:

 Email:

 New owner details:

 Name:

 Address:

 Post code:

-Daytime telephone number: Date of purchase:
+Daytime telephone number:

 Email:

 Details of Caravan:

 Range: Model:

-Vehicle identification number (17 dig gits):
+Vehicle identification number (17 digits):

-In order for you warranty to remain value Buccaneer Retailer or Service Centre. d, your caravan must have been serviced annually by an Approved
+In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook

-If you do not want to receive information on about products and services from Buccaneer, please tick. 🖵
+If you do not want to receive information about products and services from Buccaneer, please tick.